MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/toolbaritem.md

     }
 ```

-The `Enabled` property's default return value of `false` will initially set the `ToolbarItem` as disabled.
+In this example, the `Enabled` property's default return value of `false` will initially set the `ToolbarItem` as disabled.
+Setting it to an initial value of `true` will initially enable the `ToolbarItem`.

 ## Related links